guzman-raphael/sci-viz-demo/README.md

 For the login, there are 2 options:
 - (recommended) If you are a member of DataJoint's full time staff, you can use the credentials called `SciViz DEMO: IBL Public (internal)` in our LastPass.
 This will allow the `Psychometric_Curves` page to render the plots properly.
 - For external contributors, you may use the public credential set provided by IBL; see [here](https://int-brain-lab.github.io/iblenv/dj_docs/public_datajoint.html#accessing-the-public-database-on-your-local-machine) for more details.
 Be aware that based on IBL's current policy around plots, the `Psychometric_Curves` page will not render the plots as IBL has not yet made the plots publicly accessible.

+## Tips and Notes
+- Loading the frontend after a fresh start takes the longest since it is optimizing the hot-reloads based on the first one.
+After that, reloads just be much faster.
+- To allow bearer tokens to be reused between service restarts:
+  - Make sure to create a `.env` file with the asymmetric key pair stored in environment variables `PHARUS_PRIVATE_KEY` and `PHARUS_PUBLIC_KEY`.
+  - See `example.env` for a pair that is valid.
+You may directly use this for DEMO's as well.